Springtime in West VirginiaBy David Finley | March 19th, 2015 | Category: Lead Story | No Comments »

 Just out of Glenville on highway 33 S is Cedar Creek State Park.
 This park has many things for the outdoor enthusiast to enjoy from fishing to hiking, to swimming, picnicking, and camping.
 This is just a short drive to experience a bit of outdoors.
 Besides Cedar Creek, Sutton and Burnsville (both within a short half hour drive from the college) offer these same amenities as well as offering a lake to boat and canoe.
 Even if you can’t make to any of these parks, many local rivers and streams offer fine times to explore the local countryside.

 Now that spring is officially here, many arts and craft fairs and festivals will soon be appearing.
 These are good opportunities to learn of the past history of the state and a chance to explore the country around you.

 If transportation is an issue, then you can sign up for trips with the High Adventure Program at GSC.
 These trips vary in cost, depending on activity and the length of the trip.
 These excursions are available to all students and are designed to be enjoyable, educational, and challenging to beginners as well as experienced outdoor enthusiasts.
 Some past adventures have included: mountain climbing and biking, kayaking, and skydiving.
-This Saturday and Sunday (March 23 and 24) will see the program biking along the Cranberry River in Pocahontas County WV.
 If these activities spark an interest, please contact the High Adventure Program or Dave Bernier at (304)462-4114 ext.
 6441.